JoshuaTrujillo15/JoshuaTrujillo15/README.md

 # Hi there, my name is Joshua Trujillo! 👋

-- 🔭 I’m currently working on advancing my software development career!
+- 🔭 I’m currently working on a native android and ios coffee shop app!
-- 🌱 I’m currently learning C++, Computer Vision, and React Native!
+- 🌱 I’m currently learning Swift, Kotlin, and React Native!
 - 👯 I’m looking to collaborate on web and native applications!
 - 📫 How to reach me: JoshuaRTrujillo15@gmail.com